-Avian chlamydiosis (AC) is a zoonotic disease caused by the bacterium
+Avian chlamydiosis (AC) is a zoonotic disease primarily caused by the Gram-negative bacterium

 Clinical Signs

-Clinical signs of avian chlamydiosis in chickens are generally nonspecific and vary greatly in severity depending on the age of the bird, immune status, and strain of the bacteria.
+Clinical signs in chickens are often nonspecific and can vary widely depending on factors such as age, immune status, and the bacterial strain involved.

 - Reduced appetite